thottiamrp/modernweb-2019dec9/Labs/Ch06-ModernJS/transpiling/README.md

 ## Steps:

 1. Create a directory in /WIP called `ES6`.
-You wll do your work in this directory.
+You will do your work in this directory.

 1. Create an `index.html` file which includes a script reference like this:
     ``` javascript
     <script src="myHobbiesSource.js"></script>
     ```

-1. Create the file `myHobbiesSource.js` - create an array of 3 of your hobbies.
+1. Create the file `myHobbiesSource.js` - inside create an array of 3 of your hobbies.
 Each hobby should be represented as an object with a name, and lengthInYearsAtHobby.
 Similar to this sports array below, only with lengthInYearsAtHobby as a numeric value.

     ``` javascript
     const sportsArray = [